ybch14/Facial-Expression-Recognition-ResNet/README.md

 ### Test on your images

 After all these above steps, you can run ```bagging_test.py``` to test your own image.
-Note: before you run the test, you need to double check the GPU indices in ```bagging_test.py```, because the origin definition needs at least four GPUs with at least 3G memory:
+Note: before you run the test, you need to double check the GPU indices in ```bagging_test.py```, because the original definition needs at least four GPUs with at least 3G memory:

 ```
 cd finetuning/